LiningZheng/Codility_Practice_Java/README.md

 # Codility_Practice_Java
-Just keeping a record of my solutions for the Codility training tasks that are interesting or worth of reviewing to me :)
+Just keeping a record of my solutions for the Codility training tasks that are interesting or worth reviewing to me :)